-as well as the pseudo-operator function.
-Note that some of these operators are not supported by all of the RDBMS supported by CLSQL.
+view-class.
+Note that some of these opera for details). tors are not supported by all of the RDE BMS supported by CL S SQL (see the Appendix

 Functional Data Definition Language (FDDL)

 CLSQL provides a functional DDL which supports the creation and destruction of a variety of database objects including tables, views, indexes and sequences.
 Functions which return information about currently defined database objects are also provided.
 In addition, the FDDL includes functionality for examining table attributes and attribute types.